-Medication, including the best-known agent, acetazolamide, brand name Diamox®.
-A disadvantage of this is that you quickly get 'tingling' feet or fingers, which is a very annoying feeling I have experienced.
-Viagra (I have no experience with it 😉) can apparently be used if pulmonary edema would occur at high altitudes and people cannot descend quickly.
-More and more professional athletes use these pills because they would improve performance because there is a better blood circulation in the lungs, so that they absorb more oxygen.
+Medication, including the best known drug acetazolamide, brand name Diamox®.
+A disadvantage of this is that you quickly get 'tingling' feet or fingers, which is a very unpleasant feeling I have experienced.
+Viagra (I have no experience with it 😉 ) can apparently be used if lung oedema would occur at high altitude and one cannot descend quickly.
+More and more professional sportsmen and women are using these pills because they are said to improve performance by increasing the blood flow to the lungs, which then take in more oxygen.
 There are also various homeopathic remedies.
-Only do all this in consultation with your doctor!
+Do all this only in consultation with your doctor!

 Also chewing coca leaves or drinking coca tea would help according to different stories, although I have not found clear scientific evidence of that.
 This is applied in Peru (see for example Jeroen Meus in his 'De Patat' episode in Peru).
 A Bolivian brewer has even invented coca beer for quenching thirst and combating altitude sickness ...
 Whether that works is doubtful if people know that alcohol is not so good.

-A safe and secure way is to let your body acclimatize in one altitude tent and / or with a height mask (see AltitudeDream.com for more info).
-Several stories on their website testify that it works.
+A safe and secure way is to acclimatise your body beforehand in an altitude tent and/or with an altitude mask (see AltitudeDream.com for more info).
+Several stories on their website testify that it does work.

 If you cannot rent a height tent but you do have time for a long expedition: Take that time to acclimatize slowly to the altitude!